Multigraph edge-coloring with local list sizes: Introduction

-Vizing famously proved $\chi'(G) \leq \Delta(G) + \mu(G)$ \cite{Vizing}.
+Vizing famously proved $\chi'(G) \leq \Delta(G) + \mu(G)$ \cite{Vizing} (this was also proved independently by Gupta \cite{gupta1966chromatic}).
 Prior to that, Shannon proved the upper bound $\Sha$ \cite{Shannon}, which is independent of $\mu$.
 These results are based on global parameters ($\Delta$ and $\mu$).
 In this paper, we are interested in \textit{local} colorings, i.e., where the set of available colors for an edge $e$ depends on local parameters (such as the degree of its endpoints).
-Such a notion of colorings was first introduced by Erd\H{o}s, Rubin and Taylor in their work on list colorings of the vertices of a graph \cite{erdos1979choosability}.
+Such a notion of colorings was first introduced by Erd\H{o}s, Rubin, and Taylor in their work on list colorings of the vertices of a graph \cite{erdos1979choosability}.
 We are interested in an edge-coloring variant, specifically list edge-coloring.